cwitkowitz/amt-tools/README.md

 For now, the models and datasets are based on single-instrument transcription.

+Run: tensorboard --logdir=<logdir>/models --port=6006+
+from the generated/experiments directory to visualize loss and validation

 This is a HUGE work-in-progress.
 I have big plans, but my ground-up approach means that this repository will remain hacky for some time.